swcarpentry/training-course/_submissions/round-02/1/2012-10-24-round-2-1-initial-meeting.md

 We cannot teach people to program in 2 days.
 We need to teach them how to think like programmers so that they can fill in the details.

-*   Our learners don&#8217;t have the conceptual framework they need
+*   Our learners don't have the conceptual framework they need
 *   So they put the information in whatever framework they have
 *   Book: <http://www.amazon.com/How-Learning-Works-Research-Based-Jossey-Bass/dp/0470484101/>